bjaan/openvpn-netns/README.md

 2. set-up a Linux network namespace called _vpn_
 3. move the _tun0_ network adapter into the _vpn_ network namespace
 4. configure DSN servers for the _vpn_ network namespace
-5. optionally, create a virtual network adapter _macvlan0_ ([MACVLAN in Bridge mode](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#macvlan)) between the pythical LAN _eth0_ network adapter and the apps and services that need to access the Internet through the VPN tunnel.
-It is will have a seperate IP-address which is accessible on the local network (Note: `ping` will not work on this IP-address, it will only have the exposed ports open, and there is no ICMP Echo Requests service running either).
+5. optionally, create a virtual network adapter _macvlan0_ ([MACVLAN in Bridge mode](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#macvlan)) between the physical LAN _eth0_ network adapter and the apps and services that need to access the Internet through the VPN tunnel.
+It is will have a separate IP-address which is accessible on the local network (Note: `ping` will not work on this IP-address, it will only have the exposed ports open, and there is no ICMP Echo Requests service running either).

 When the OpenVPN service is stopped, the script will:
 1. close the active VPN connection and remove the _tun0_ network adapter